echonest/echoprint-server/README.md

 ## How to run the server

-1. Start the server like this (change your home directory to where you have echoprint-server/solr/solr)
+1. Start the server like this (change your directory to where you have echoprint-server/solr/solr)

+        cd echoprint-server/solr/solr
         java -Dsolr.solr.home=/home/path/to/echoprint-server/solr/solr/solr/ -Djava.awt.headless=true -jar start.jar

     If you run this server somewhere else other than localhost, update the pointer to it in fp.py: